ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 # Ordering Zerto
 {: #zerto_ordering}

-You can include the Zerto service with a new VMware vCenter Server® instance or add the service to your existing instance.
+You can include the Zerto service with a new {{site.data.keyword.vcf-auto}} instance or add the service to your existing instance.

 Zerto v9.5u1 does not support VMware vSphere 6.5 and 6.7.
-However, you can still order stand-alone licenses for existing vSphere 6.x instances.
+However, you can still order stand-alone licenses for existing instances with vSphere 6.x.
 {: restriction}

 ## Billing for Zerto replication